 Nutrient timing is the concept that what you eat should have a purpose based on what you are doing or did.
-For example, it's not just about how many macros you consume, i.e. the number of carbs or grams of protein, but also about when you eat them!
+For example, it's not just about how many macros you consume, i.e. the grams of carbs or grams of protein, but also about when you eat them.

 Typically, the closer you get to the training/workout/competition window, the more of a focus you would have on carbs/protein and less of fat/fiber.
 Simple, faster-digesting carbs/meals closer to your workouts with complex carb focused meals at other times of the day is a good rule of thumb, but this will always be specific to the individual athlete.
 Taking in post-workout protein and carbohydrates to replenish depleted glycogen stores is also critical for proper recovery.

 This is where understanding the difference between glycemic index (GI) and glycemic load (GL) can be helpful in determining what, when, and how much to eat at any given time during the day to help maximize your performance.